Hyun Ji Shin: Career

 Shin's mother enrolled her in a modeling academy and she began her career on Korea's Next Top Model; had she not become a model she would've considered a career as an architect.

 After winning the fourth season of Korea's Next Top Model, besting fellow model HoYeon Jung, she signed with IMG Models.
-Internationally, Shin began her career in Sydney, Australia, before walking for Coach at New York City's Hudson Yards building.
+Internationally, Shin began her career in Sydney, before walking for Coach at New York City's Hudson Yards building.
 She appeared in 30 fashion shows during her first season, such as Chanel, Prada, Jacquemus, Burberry, Dries van Noten, Miu Miu, Jil Sander, Isabel Marant, DKNY, 3.1 Philip Lim, Rodarte, and Marc Jacobs.
 Shin was selected as a "Top Newcomer" by Models.com for the Spring Summer 2016 season.

 Shin was photographed by Karl Lagerfeld shortly before his death, for what would ultimately become his final Chanel campaign.
 She also appeared in Chanel's Fall Winter 2019 fashion show, which was a tribute to Lagerfeld.
 Her other career highlights with Chanel include closing the Fall Winter 2020 show alongside American model Gigi Hadid and Danish model Mona Tougaard.
 In 2020, she walked more than 20 different shows for designers including Salvatore Ferragamo, Tory Burch, Louis Vuitton, and Yves Saint Laurent.

 Shin has appeared on the cover of CR Fashion Book, and Asian editions of W and Vogue among others.
 She has also been featured in Zara's summer advertisement.

 Shin ranked on models.com's "Top 50" list, and was nominated as a "Breakout Star" for their 2018 Model of the Year Awards.
 Shin says her ultimate goal is to model for decades and she would like to have the longevity of models like Kate Moss, Lauren Hutton, and Cindy Crawford.

 In July 2023, Shin closed the Chanel Haute Couture Fall 2023 Show.
 The second Asian model to do this after Devon Aoki.

+Personal life

+In April 2026, Shin married a non-celebrity in a private ceremony with Jang Yoon-ju, Hong Jin-kyung, Dex, and Bang Min-ah attending her wedding.